 Communication is crucial in health care.
 The form of communication can be immediate, FYIs, or education to patient and or family members.
 Effective and timely communication builds trust among team members, patient and care providers.
-Here are few tips of effective communication.
+Here are a few tips for effective communication.

-Listening is a best part of communication.
+Listening is the best part of communication.
 Allow your patient or health care provider to share their thoughts and feelings.
-This will give you a lot of information about patient, their lifestyle, their beliefs.
+This will give you a lot of information about the patient, their lifestyle, their beliefs.
 Knowing your patient will help you treat them appropriately.
-Listening to your patient also helps to develop rapport with them which is a MUST for a health care provider.
+Listening to your patient also helps to develop a rapport with them which is a MUST for a health care provider.

 When you are listening, you need to be aware of your body language.
-This non verbal type of communication plays a huge factor.
-Maintaining eye contact, nodding appropriately, empathising with patient or relatives are signs of active listening.
-Contradictory, looking around or everywhere else, looking at your watch, making faces pr making noise are signs of not listening or not interested in listening of what your patient has to say.
+This non-verbal type of communication plays a huge factor.
+Maintaining eye contact, nodding appropriately, empathizing with patient or relatives are signs of active listening.
+Contradictory, looking around or everywhere else, looking at your watch, making faces pr making noise are signs of not listening or not interested in the listening of what your patient has to say.

-When I say be honest, you really need to provide all information you have.
-Don’t try to hide any data when you are communicating with other healthcare provider.
-Of course, I am not asking you to violate HIPPA rule and share any unnecessary or unrelated information with any one.
+When I say be honest, you really need to provide all the information you have.
+Don’t try to hide any data when you are communicating with another healthcare provider.
+Of course, I am not asking you to violate HIPPA rule and share any unnecessary or unrelated information with anyone.
 Rather, make sure you provide all the necessary information for the other healthcare provider to do their job safely and appropriately.

 When in Doubt, Say it:

-Hope this blog helps you to develop the communication skills that is effective and efficient.
+Hope this blog helps you to develop the communication skills that are effective and efficient.